ottokiksmaler/gear360_modding/README.md

 - Open the browser and go to http://192.168.43.1:8888 (assuming your camera is also using 192.168.43.1 as the IP, it seems all are, but you can check yout IP from GUI or from the command line by typing ```ipconfig``` on Windows or ```ifconfig``` or ```ip addr ls``` on Linux.

 The provided script that is triggered by double-click of the Power button does the following:
-- Starts the telnet server on port 23 - for playing around and testing
+- Starts the telnet server on port 23 - for playing around and testing - username **root** no password
 - Starts the FTP server on port 21 - for file transfer
 - Starts the HTTP server on port 8888 - for browsing the very simple gallery, taking a photo, taking 5 photos, changing mode, setting the current ISO and MAX AUTO ISO, as well as showing all USRLIST variables availavle and executing a remote shell command on the camera without telnet
 - Does some inital settings **I** find useful (you are free to change anything and everything):